Summary

 Read review

-The Renault Captur was crash tested by Euro NCAP back in 2013 and awarded a five-star safety rating.
-However, this rating expired in January 2019 and is no longer valid as the car no longer met the standard required for such a rating.
+The Renault Captur was originally crash tested by Euro NCAP back in 2013 and awarded a five-star rating.
+However, this rating expired in January 2020 and is no longer valid as the car no longer meets the standards required for such a rating.
+This is normal practice, as Euro NCAP reviews its ratings on most cars annually with most ratings expiring after about six or seven years.

 No eco rating